MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - **Find All References** (Shift+F12) now helps you get around easily, even in complex codebases.
 It provides advanced grouping, filtering, sorting, searching within results, and (for some languages) colorization, so you can get a clear understanding of your references.
 For C++, the new UI includes information about whether we're reading from or writing to a variable.
 - The Dot-to-Arrow IntelliSense feature has been moved from experimental to advanced, and is now enabled by default.
 The editor features **Expand Scopes** and **Expand Precedence** have also been moved from experimental to advanced.
 - The experimental refactoring features **Change Signature** and **Extract Function** are now available by default.
-- The experimental 'Faster project load' feature for C++ projects.
+- Added an experimental 'Faster project load' feature for C++ projects.
 The next time you open a C++ project it will load faster, and the time after that it will load *much* faster!
 - Some of these features are common to other languages, and some are specific to C++.
 For more information about these new features, see [Announcing Visual Studio "15" Preview 5](https://devblogs.microsoft.com/visualstudio/announcing-visual-studio-15-preview-5/).

 ##### Visual Studio 2017 version 15.7